A well-planned pollinator garden can help support native bees by providing critical food and habitat during the winter.

-Many pollinators hibernate (in our gardens) through the coldest months, but some begin foraging as early as January or when temperatures rise above 55°F. Having plants blooming in your landscape from late fall through early spring can make all the difference for local pollinator success.
+Many pollinators hibernate (in our gardens) through the coldest months, but some begin foraging as early as January or when temperatures rise above 55°F. Having plants blooming in your landscape from late fall through early spring can greatly contribute to local pollinator success.
 Providing food and winter shelter for pollinators is easy once we understand their basic needs.

-Many butterflies and moth species lay eggs that hatch into larvae, which need to spend the winter protected underground, waiting to emerge as a caterpillar in spring.
+Many butterflies and moth species lay eggs that hatch into larvae, which need to spend the winter protected underground, waiting to emerge as caterpillars in spring.
 So many lovely butterflies and other creatures are accidentally raked up and sent to the compost each fall during leaf cleanup!
-Donate to the Xerces Society and check out their website for more great information.
+Check out the Xerces Society for more great information and even consider donating.

 Avoid Accidentally Evicting the Pollinators You Worked to Attract to Your Garden This Spring